Is the San Ysidro border closed right now?

 Non-essential travel through the San Ysidro border crossing between the United States and Mexico will remain suspended and will continue for an additional 30 days, at which time the policy will be reviewed.
 Non-essential travel through the San Ysidro border crossing between the United States and Mexico will remain suspended and will continue for an additional 30 days, at which time the policy will be reviewed.
 The United States will temporarily limit inbound land border crossings from Canada and Mexico to “essential travel”.
 This action does not prevent U.S. citizens from returning home.
 These restrictions are temporary and went into effect on March 21, 2020.
 They will remain in effect through 11:59 pm on October 21, 2021.
 Travel between Mexico and San Diego is easy As of November 8, 2021, non-essential travel resumed for foreign travelers who are fully vaccinated for COVID-19, can present proof of COVID-19 vaccination status, and have appropriate documentation to enter the United States.
 Hours at the San Ysidro, Otay Mesa, and Calexico West ports of entry will continue to be 24 hours.
 All pedestrian processing at San Ysidro will continue at the Pedestrian east facility (the original pedestrian crossing area at San Ysidro.)
 There continue to be no changes to cargo/commercial processing.

-See also What is the cheapest and fastest way to move?
+See also What is the average moving price?

 Is San Ysidro open?